• Skip to primary navigation

 • Frequently Asked Questions:

 Carnitas means “little meats” in Spanish and originated in the southwest state of Michoacan, MX.
-It’s a super tender, fall-apart meat, which exists in many different cultures.
-So, here I go, authentic Mexican pork carnitas are really the first cousin to pulled pork, a US favorite.
-Its Latin American/Caribbean counterpart is definitely pernil which is made with pork shoulder rather than pork butt.
+There are few dishes that are as tasty as slow roasted pork with some limes for some citrus kick.
+After the meat is fall apart tender is it then broiled or pan fried to give it a crispy brown edge that surrounds juicy succulent meat.
+So, here I go, authentic pork carnitas are really the first cousin to pulled pork, a US favorite.
+Its Latin American/Caribbean counterpart is definitely pernil both of which are made with pork shoulder.
+Also know as pork butt.
 Authentic Mexican pork carnitas can also be Cuban ropa vieja's second cousin.

 In the U.S., you can find carnitas at chains like Chipotle or Qdoba.
 But you can find even better carnitas at authentic taquerias.
 Your tacos will be filled to the brim with this delicious Mexican pulled pork, cooked to tender perfection.